bobd91/magedebugbar/README.md

 ### Magento Versions

-MageDebugBar has only been tested with Magento 1.9, some earlier versions may work however Magento 2 will not.
+MageDebugBar has only been tested with Magento 1.9, some earlier versions may work however Magento 2 does not, yet.

 Installation
 ------------